 - In alternating batches, add the flour mixture and cocoa mixture until everything is combined and smooth.
 Add in the half and half to loosen it all up and mix until blended in well.

-- Pour the cake batter in a prepared 9 inch by 13 inch pan that's been greased and lined with parchment paper.
+- Pour the cake batter into a prepared 9 inch by 13 inch pan that's been greased with softened butter or baking spray.
 Bake at 350°F for 30 to 35 minutes, or until a toothpick inserted in the center comes out clean.

 - Meanwhile, create your frosting by combining the chopped chocolate, instant espresso powder, and unsalted butter in a medium bowl.
 Heat the heavy cream in a saucepan (or the microwave) until simmering before adding it to your bowl of chocolate.
 Stir everything until it's all melted and smooth.